pycroscopy/atomai/docs/source/papers.rst

 Scientific output
 =================

-Scientific papers that used AtomAI or its predecessor, `AICrystallographer <https://github.com/pycroscopy/AICrystallographer>`_:
+Scientific papers that used AtomAI or its predecessor, `AICrystallographer <https://github.com/pycroscopy/AICrystallographer>`_.
+Note that there are also multiple arXiv preprints that use the package which are not on this list.

 1. Exploring causal physical mechanisms via non-Gaussian linear models and deep kernel learning: applications for ferroelectric domain structures. *ACS Nano* 16, 1250-1259 (2022).
 DOI: 10.1021/acsnano.1c09059